-How smart growth can combat flooding in vulnerable communities
+How smart growth can protect against flooding in vulnerable communities

 As climate change brings more frequent flooding and storms to large swaths of the U.S., under-resourced communities tend to bear the brunt of their effects.
 This inequity is, in large part, due to a long history of discriminatory land use policies and practices that segregated and disinvested in Black and Brown communities, leaving them oftentimes both more vulnerable to flooding and less able to prepare for and bounce back from it.
 Smart growth approaches in land use policy can help build and support healthier, more prosperous, and more resilient communities.